blackducksoftware/hub/docker-swarm/README.md

 docker service scale hub_jobrunner=1
 ```

 ### External PostgreSQL Settings

-The external PostgreSQL instance needs to initialized by creating users, databases, etc., and connection information must be provided to the _webapp_ and _jobrunner_ containers.
+The external PostgreSQL instance needs to initialized by creating users, databases, etc., and connection information must be provided to the _hub-webapp_, _hub-scan_, and _hub-jobrunner_ containers.

 #### Steps